 Australian Climate and Winter Crop Outlook

-Climate Outlooks are produced that summarize global indicators related to ENSO (El Nino-Southern Oscillation), the Indian Ocean Dipole and local Australian climate indicators.
-Based on the ENSO Sequence System (ESS), long-lead forecasts for the ENSO State (La Niña, La Niña) for the following May-October are presented, as are the likely May-October (April-September in north) rainfall prospects.
+Climate Outlooks are produced that summarise global indicators related to ENSO (El Nino-Southern Oscillation), the Indian Ocean Dipole and local Australian climate indicators.
+Based on a series of long-lead indicators forecasts are produced of the ENSO State (La Niña, La Niña) and the likely May-October rainfall prospects.
 This service begins in early November in the year before and is then updated in early February with a median rainfall outlook map for the winter growing season.
 This rainfall forecast will stay in place unless a dramatic change in indicators occurs.
 An update at the beginning of seeding will include the first integrated national shire yield ranking maps utilising soil moisture and the seasonal outlook.
 Monthly updates will occur from there to early October.
 The service will therefore include:

-November (year before) – summer rainfall (November-April) outlook and the first rainfall outlook for the following winter growing season for each State based on ESS analogue years (similar years in the past to the present).
+November (year before) – National summer rainfall (November-April) outlook and the first rainfall outlook for the following winter growing season for Australia based on analogue years (similar years in the past to the present).

 February – first median rainfall outlook map from May to October based on ESS analogues.

 April to October – a monthly update of climate indicators, analogue years, and all Australian crop yield rankings based on the STIN crop model.
 Soil moisture ranking maps between April and June.

 The standard product has State and national wheat yield (and production) forecasts from the STIN model from early June through to November - extra cost $300+$30 GST, i.e. cost = $770+$330= $1100 before 1st May, $700 thereafter.
 Note 2020/21 subscription now available - bonus offer receive September-October 2020 production forecasts for no extra cost.
 Email requests (see below) are required for this option as PayPal payments can only be made for the standard product.

 Individual Crop Ranking Maps (assuming average rainfall for rest of season)